NateM926/hearthstone_westwood/README.txt

 	Flags

 	-n <name>
-		name of card - must be full name, and no other search parameters. (e.g. Wisp, p, a) -t <type>
+		name of card - must be full name, and no other search parameters. (e.g. Wisp) -t <type>
 		type of card (Minion, Weapon, Spell...)
 	-a <attack>